 Because Klinefelter syndrome falls on a spectrum, though there are many similarities, people with Klinefelter syndrome often learn, think and interact in more unique ways.

 Between 1-400 to 1-650 males are born with Klinefelter syndrome.
-Only 25% will be diagnosed at some point in their lifetime, 75% will never know.
+Only 25% will receive a diagnosis at some point in their lifetime, and 75% will die never knowing.
 One of the most common physical traits is small testicles, usually the size of pistachios.
-Our bodies often produce little to no testosterone which can delay puberty, cause chronic tiredness, a lack of motivation and a low libido.
-It is believed that most of us are sterile and can’t father our own biological children.
+Our bodies often produce little to no testosterone, which can delay puberty, chronic tiredness, brain fog, a lack of motivation, and low libido.
+Most men with XXY are sterile and can’t father their biological children.
 However, many of the men we met did not let that stop them from starting a family of their own.
 Common alternatives to starting a family include donor sperm with IUI or IVF, adoption, and micro-tese surgery.

-Beyond the typical definitions, as seen in medical references and other resources, Klinefelter syndrome to us is not some insurmountable challenge which cannot be overcome.
-Rather, while it does have numerous challenges at times, Klinefelter syndrome has a lot of positive traits which are often overshadowed by the challenges listed below.
-These positive traits include, but are not limited to, the following: kinetic, hands-on, right-brained, empathic, creative, and visual or eidetic memory.
-As seen in our Vision Statement, we believe that when you focus on the strengths and abilities of a person Living with XXY, you enable people to succeed.
+Beyond the typical definitions, as seen in medical references and the doom and gloom of google.
+Klinefelter syndrome is not an impossible challenge, and most men lead happy, “normal” lives.
+The positive traits of men in our community include but are not limited to: kinetic, hands-on, right-brained, empathic, creative, and visual or eidetic memory.
+We believe that when you focus on the strengths and abilities of a person Living with XXY, you enable people to succeed.

 Definition from the NIH